Golden Lane Estate: Restoration

 After two decades of abortive proposals to repair the two bespoke curtain walls of Great Arthur House, John Robertson Architects was finally selected by tender to replace them.
 Dating from 1959, the aluminium and glass system was leaking and not performing to modern thermal standards.
 The project included the wholesale replacement of the curtain wall system with a near facsimile giving higher thermal performance, and strengthening to the concrete frame to receive the heavier replacement walling.
 The cost to leaseholders is approximately £95,000 per flat.

 This project is claimed to be the first of several to address the thermal efficiency of the estate and to address a substantial cumulative maintenance backlog by the freeholder, programmed to run from 2017 to 2027.

 Restoration of the swimming pool and recreational facilities on the Estate was completed in 2015 by architects Cartwright Pickard.
 This saw the original design generally respected, but involved the conversion of residents' social facilities and a former police office into a commercially-run membership gym.

 The former Community Hall and Social Club on the estate underwent conversion to a hall for hire.
 The architects were Studio Partington, and the work was completed in 2018.
 This involved wholesale reconfiguration of the internal layout and alterations to elevations, especially at roof level.

 Corbusian influences

 Both the earlier work and that at Crescent House are clearly influenced by the work of Le Corbusier, an influence the architects were happy to acknowledge.
-Crescent House displays affinities with his Maisons Jaoul at Neuilly-sur-Seine, while the maisonettes (with their open-plan stairs and double-height stair spaces) are reminiscent of those at his Unité d'Habitation in Marseilles, and also of his other work.
+Crescent House displays affinities with his Maisons Jaoul at Neuilly-sur-Seine, while the maisonettes (with their open-plan stairs and double-height stair spaces) are reminiscent of those at his Unité d'Habitation in Marseille, and also of his other work.
 The idea of an estate as urban microcosm is itself clearly traceable to the thinking of Le Corbusier, evidenced by the Unités and elsewhere.
 The detailing and finishes of the Golden Lane Estate do, however, differ substantially from those of Le Corbusier's work.